caocscar/workshops/pyspark sparksql/pyspark.md

 Merge = Left.join(Right, on=['RxDevice','FileId','Gentime'], how='inner')
 Merge.show(5)
 ```
 Now, here is a merge example where the column names are different and the same.
+You should get a warning about merging identically named columns this way.  `WARN Column: Constructing trivially true equals predicate, 'FileId#1L = FileId#1L'.
+Perhaps you need to use aliases.` We'll see the issues with it shortly.
 ```
 R = Right.withColumnRenamed('Gentime','T')
 merge_expr = [Left.Gentime == R.T, Left.FileId == Right.FileId]